 A key priority is to develop you as an independent, driven learner who can take control of your learning and ensure that this aligns with your first steps into graduate employment or further study.
 For instance, you will complete a major project that can take different directions in your chosen field of study based on your individual interests and needs.
 In addition, you will have one compulsory programme specific module that explores the understanding, application, and reflection of teaching and learning in physical education, sport, health and wellbeing.
 Also, you will be able to undertake a work-based learning placement, and choose one additional optional module to allow a personal study pathway choice and enhance employability.

-The Sport, Physical Education and Health degree allows you to take some of the modules through the medium of Welsh.
+*The Sport, Physical Education and Health degree allows you to take these modules through the medium of Welsh.

 Learning & Teaching